BTNeandertha1/BTDiablo/README.md

 - More Uber Key Bosses
 - Insanity Difficulty is Level 85!
 - Additional Merc Gear
+- Gold has a huge demand
+- Crafting is very good

 ## Characters
 - Greatly improved stamina for all classes (~20% better than old Assassin Stamina)